• HOME

 Do you recall earlier when I showed you the light from Linea Lighting?
 Well, here is the light with the glass shades.
 Beautiful lighting can make a space.
 Now, all we need are beautiful bulbs.

-These bulbs are fabulous for function but if you are going for a style I would recommend an Edison bulb but if you need a well lite long-lasting bulb then go for a led bulb.
+These bulbs are fabulous for function.
+If you are going for a style, I would recommend an Edison bulb but if you need a well lite long-lasting bulb, then go for a led bulb.

 Master Bathroom Accessories

 We are really getting to the fun part.
-While visiting Atlanta we did some shopping at Ikea for some accessories.
+While visiting Atlanta, we did some shopping at Ikea for some accessories.
+They have a lot of great options for farmhouse bathroom decor.

-Honestly, we could have spent hours there and we plan to go back.
+Honestly, we could have spent hours there and planned to return.
+We got so many great ideas.

-Our first area to focus on was the shelves.
-Keeping with the minimalist vibe Savanna wanted some artificial plants, white towels, candles and a basket on the bottom for dirty clothes.
+Our first area to focus on was the open shelving.
+Keeping with the minimalist vibe, Savanna wanted some artificial plants, white towels, candles, and a basket on the bottom for dirty clothes.

 Small farmhouse bathroom ideas